You are in LOVE. Well...at least you're in really deep LIKE. You have met the most amazing person, and you totally NEED to go out with them.

 Question Two: Do You Really Like This Person?

 Now focus on the person you like.
-Why do you like him/her?
-Is it because he/she is good looking?
+Why do you like them?
+Is it because they are good looking?
 If so, that's not enough.

 "You have to share some common interests," Gowen says.
 You also want to be with someone who will treat you right, she says.